 In the 1940s and 50s there were lots of comics publishers, and they all watched each other like hawks.
 If one had a big hit with a particular genre, others were quick to follow.
 So, it’s no surprise that DC, seeing the success of the Prize Comics romance titles beginning in 1947, launched some of their own, starting with this one in 1949.
 Unlike the Prize covers, DC decided to mimic non-comics romance and movie star magazines, probably hoping to draw in a more adult audience.
 The use of a photo cover and all typeset for the cover copy went in that direction, and the logo was elegant.
 Consisting of thin gracefully-curved shapes in an arc, and taking up a large area on the cover, it’s the model of magazine sophistication for the time.
 The strokes are so thin in places that they begin to disappear in this image, though the title is still readable.
-As to who might have designed it, the most likely choice is Ira Schnapp, who I think was probably on staff at DC by this time.
-But Ira’s work never looked like this on any other logos he did for DC, so it’s possible they turned to another designer, perhaps one already doing the kind of magazine logos they were imitating.
+It was designed by Ira Schnapp, who I think was probably on staff at DC by this time.
+The thin letters are not typical for Ira, but he was probably told to mimic slick romance magazines with this approach.

-The photo covers didn’t last long, and the very thin logo must have caused problems, so with issue 11 in 1951 they began using a revised version.
-And this time it clearly looks to me like the work of Ira Schnapp.
+The photo covers didn’t last long, and the very thin logo must have caused problems, so with issue 11 in 1951 they began using a revised version, also the work of Ira Schnapp.
 The letterforms are the same, but thicker; designed to print well on a comic cover.
 It’s less tall, to fit better, and the spacing is tighter.
-They kept the typeset word STORIES, and you can see how it’s fading out by comparison, too thin for the cheap paper and printing processes involved.
+They kept the word STORIES, and you can see how it’s fading out by comparison, too thin for the cheap paper and printing processes involved.
 Another interesting element is that the DC bullet symbol has been replaced by another circular logo with the book’s title in it, which also looks like the work of Schnapp, as does the cover lettering.
 While clearly comics, it seems the company wanted their romance titles to stand apart from the rest of the line.
 I love this logo, and think it’s a perfect choice for the book and the genre.
 Today the word GIRLS would never fly, but at the time it was fine.
 I even like the tagline, “52 Romantic Pages.”

 And then we arrive at that awful period in DC design history, 1966.
 All the overblown lettering on the cover is by Ira Schnapp, including the boxy and inappropriate logo.